-In 2013, approximately \$411,000 was spent on capital asset additions at the Carseland facility, relating primarily to the addition of an inline pre-conditioning chamber, which will increase throughput.
-Also, additional storage racking was installed to support the residential lumber program..
+In 2014, approximately \$180,000 was spent on capital asset additions at the Carseland facility, relating primarily to improving efficiencies at the ACQ plant along with infeed deck upgrades to the incisor.

-The Salmon Arm forestry operation saw capital expenditures of approximately \$203,000, mainly for road construction related to forestry operations.
+The Salmon Arm forestry operation saw capital expenditures of approximately \$604,000, mainly for road construction related to forestry operations.